Interpretability from the Ground Up: Stakeholder-Centric Design of Automated Scoring in Educational Assessments

 We develop four foundational interpretability principles -- \textbf{F}aithful, \textbf{G}rounded, \textbf{T}raceable, and \textbf{I}nterchangeable (\textbf{FGTI}) -- targeting the needs and benefits of large-scale assessment stakeholders from Section~\ref{sec:needs}.
 Our first foundational principle is that explanations should be \emph{faithful} \cite{jacovi2020towards}.
 Faithfulness is an important requirement in many high-stakes applications of interpretable AI \cite{rudin2019stop}.
 Similar expectations extend to assessments, and all of the needs and benefits outlined in Section~\ref{sec:needs} depend crucially on faithfulness. \begin{principle}[Faithful] Explanations of scoring decisions should accurately reflect the computational mechanism behind the scoring model's prediction. \end{principle}

 A notable example of \textbf{un}faithful scoring explanations are texts produced by prompting LLMs to generate an explanation (e.g., \citet{lee2024applying} and \citet{li2025automated}).
 Stepwise reasoning verbalized by LLM through prompting strategies such as chain-of-thought \cite{wei2022chain} are not explanations of their internal computation \cite{sarkar2024large} and often fail to reflect the model's true reasoning behavior \cite{turpin2023language,arcuschin2025chain}.
 Moreover, LLMs are highly sensitive to superficial changes in prompts and input text, frequently exhibiting inconsistent judgments \cite{wang2024large}.
-Therefore, even when LLMs achieve high scoring accuracy, prompting them for explanations cannot reliably address the stakeholder needs identified in Section~\ref{sec:needs}.
+Therefore, even when LLMs achieve high scoring accuracy, prompting them to ``explain their decisions'' cannot reliably address the stakeholder needs identified in Section~\ref{sec:needs}.

-Next, the model should use meaningful features that are explicitly linked to each student's work and rely only on those features for the downstream computation. \begin{principle}[Grounded] Initial features computed by the scoring model should represent human-understandable, explicitly identifiable elements of student work and item task. \end{principle} Regardless of the routine used to derive those features, these feature values should possess meaning that is understandable to humans and be explicitly based both in the student work and item task.
+Next, the model should use meaningful features that are explicitly linked to each student's work and rely only on those features for the downstream computation. \begin{principle}[Grounded] Initial features computed by the scoring model should represent human-understandable, explicitly identifiable elements of student work and item task. \end{principle} Regardless of the routine used to derive those features, these feature values should possess meaning that is understandable to humans and be explicitly grounded in both the student work and the item/task.
 For instance, cosine similarity of sentence embeddings used as an input feature (e.g., \citet{condor2024explainable}) is less human-understandable than discrete features whose values are associated with clear, verbalizable meaning.
-Having features that are grounded addresses the need to scrutinize the features of the scoring engines.
+Using grounded features allows the evidence used by the scoring engine to be scrutinized.